cmhem3/COPD_Walking_Linear_Regression_RStudio/README.md

 Summarizing the above: Note you now have two β coefficients to interpret:
 •	Equation for the multi-linear regression:  MWT1best = α + (β1) ∗ FVC + (β2) ∗ AGE, or: y = 425.377 + β1(46.058) * FVC + β2(-2.325) * AGE
-o	α = 425.377, this is the “average y when x = 0.”
-Average walking distance at 0 FVC & AGE o	β1 = 46.058 average increase in walking (y) for every one unit increase FVC (x).
+o	y-intercept: α = 425.377, this is the “average y when x = 0.”
+Average walking distance at 0 FVC & AGE o	coefficient of y: β1 = 46.058 average increase in walking (y) for every one unit increase FVC (x).
 Meaning, for every one unit increase in FVC, walking distance will increase by 46.058 meters. o	β2 = -2.325, average decrease in walking (y) for every one-year increase in age (x).

 •	 Adjusted R-squared:  0.2119